-Each senior executive and director is expected to meet the target ownership requirements within a period of five (5) years from the date of adoption of our guidelines (on or before May 2023) or, for any newly hired/promoted executives or newly appointed directors, within five (5) years from the date of hire, promotion or appointment.
+Each senior executive and director was expected to meet the target ownership requirements within a period of five (5) years from the date of adoption of our guidelines (on or before May 2023) or, for any newly hired/promoted executives or newly appointed directors, within five (5) years from the date of hire, promotion or appointment.
 Senior executives and directors are required to hold at least 50% of the net shares of Company stock obtained through the Company's equity compensation programs until the applicable ownership targets are achieved.
 Compliance with the stock ownership guidelines is measured annually and reported to the Compensation Committee.
-As of the Record Date, all of our Directors, with the exception of our newest Director (Ms. Grooms), have met the share ownership requirements under our Stock Ownership Guidelines.
-As of the Record Date, all of our NEOs have met the share ownership requirements under our Stock Ownership Guidelines.
+As of the Record Date, all of our NEOs and Directors, with the exception of our newest Director (Mr. Householder), have met the share ownership requirements under our Stock Ownership Guidelines.